Beata Piekarska Daly

-I am an environmental artist interested in working with arts centers and local communities.
-My works are based on collaboration and engagement with different audiences through visual and practical research based mostly on environment and cultural heritage.
+I am an environmental artist interested in working with galleries, arts centres and local communities.
+My works are based on collaboration and engagement with different audiences through visual and practical research based mostly on environmental and cultural heritage.

-Whilst regarding painting as my primary medium my works are polymorphic and consist of bio-land art, 3D painting installations (installation that are celebrating nature and our co-dependencies), photography and social participatory practice.
-From the beginning of my culture studies, the main concern was ecology, environmental and education issues.
-Landscape in physical sense but also as a manifestation of our evolving human condition.
-The goal, I aim, is to create a positive framework that is optimistic and essential for everyone to find the motivation to implement the necessary changes towards a more sustainable world.
+Whilst regarding painting as my primary medium my works are polymorphic and consist of bio-land art, 3D painting installations (installations that are celebrating nature and our co-dependencies), photography and social participatory practice.
+From the beginning of my cultural studies, my primary concerns were ecological, environmental and education issues.
+I explore landscape in a physical sense but also as a manifestation of our evolving human condition.
+The goal is to create a positive framework that is optimistic and essential for everyone to find the motivation to implement the necessary changes towards a more sustainable world.

-Through my artistic and educational practice, methodology has developed based on exchange and reciprocity.
+Through my artistic and educational practice, a methodology has developed based on exchange and reciprocity.

 2008-2009 Oxford University, Continuing Education, Understanding Modern Art.